Morgawr/yokubi/src/Section1/Part2/Lesson26.md

 I want to eat ice cream.
 </pre>

 In the last example sentence, を is acceptable too.
 In respect to が and を, たい works similarly to potential verbs.
 Either が or を can be used to mark the object/target of desire, although different verbs may have specific preferences about one or the other.
-Don’t try to memorize this, just know it exists and is valid Japanese.
+Don't try to memorize this, just know it exists and is valid Japanese.

 The last way to express wanting is with 欲しい, an い-adjective.